Time and Windows

 For more information on joins, see Join Event Streams with ksqlDB.

-Frequently, events that belong to a window can arrive late, for example, over slow networks, and a grace period may be required to ensure the events are accepted into the window. ksqlDB enables configuring this behavior, for each of the window types and uses a default of 24 hours when no grace period is specified.
+Frequently, events that belong to a window can arrive out-of-order, for example, over slow networks, and a grace period may be required to ensure the events are accepted into the window. ksqlDB enables configuring this behavior, for each of the window types and uses a default of 24 hours when no grace period is specified.
 Set this value explicitly to fit your scenario.

 For example, to allow events to be accepted for up to two hours after the window ends, you might run a query like:

-Events that arrive later than the grace period are dropped and not included in the aggregate result.
+Events that arrive after the grace period has passed are called late and aren't included in the aggregation result.